 All water runoff from the demolition project and the OSWDF is being detained and treated in specially designed facilities.

 Remedial actions have previously been and will continue to be implemented at a number of areas on site to reduce or eliminate contamination.
 Soils have been excavated and chemically treated to reduce sources for groundwater contamination.
 Groundwater plumes that developed from past operations are currently being managed by pump and treat systems and engineered barriers.
 Regular groundwater monitoring is performed to assess the effectiveness of remedial actions.
-The key strategies for the Portsmouth Site are to continue operations of groundwater treatment facilities in support of installed remedies.
+Key strategies for the Portsmouth Site include continuing operation of groundwater treatment facilities in support of installed remedies.

 Project Critical Path